Storm Eunice: United Kingdom

-Eunice caused at least £360 million worth of damage in the UK.
+Eunice caused at least £360 million (US$489 million) worth of damage in the UK.

 Weather warnings for wind, ice and rain were issued by the Met Office spanning most of the UK on 17 February: these warnings included red warnings, because of a danger to life from flying debris, across Wales and Southern England.
 People living on the north coasts of Cornwall, Devon and Somerset in South West England were warned to expect flooding, hence the "danger to life" red warning.
 Soon after, South East England, East of England and London were issued a red warning.
 Schools were widely closed, along with public facilities (e.g. libraries), delivery services, sea crossings, and several bridges.
 The Humber Bridge, Queen Elizabeth II Bridge and the Orwell Bridge were closed; the closure of the Severn Bridge and the Prince of Wales Bridge made it the first time that both Severn bridges have been closed simultaneously, and the first time the Prince of Wales bridge had been closed due to wind.
 The Langstone Bridge closed for almost three hours over fears of high tide surges, cutting off Hayling Island as the only road to and from the settlement.
 The prime minister, Boris Johnson, said that the army had been placed on "standby".

 Authorities across the country were inundated with phone calls related to the storm, with some having to ask the public only to dial 999 if there was a risk to life.
 London Fire Brigade declared a major incident – receiving 1,958 calls on Friday, three times more than the previous day.
 The ambulance service in the South Central England region declared a critical incident due to demand on its emergency services.